 During the course of the arbitration proceedings, the parties can decide to dismiss one or several arbitrators by common consent.

-Like judges, arbitrators shall at all time remain impartial and independent.
+Like judges, arbitrators shall at all times remain impartial and independent.

 In terms of procedure, the NCPC provides supplementary rules regarding the arbitration proceedings (Article 1230 NCCP).

-Arbitrators must respect the general principles of the civil procedure, such as the rights of defence and due process of law, whose violation may constitute a ground of annulment of an award.
+Arbitrators must respect the general principles of civil procedure, such as the rights of defence and due process of law, whose violation may constitute a ground for annulment of an award.